ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/simd-info-demo/simdinfo-example1.md

 Square Root Result: 1.41 3.46 6.00 8.94
 ```

-It is imperative that you run the code first on an Intel x86_64 reference platform, to make sure you understand how it works and what kind of results are being expected.
+It is imperative that you run the code first on an Intel x86_64 reference platform, to make sure that you understand how it works and what kind of results you can expect.